openshift/training/README.md

 - Features of Beta 1, Beta 2 and Beta 3
 - Improvements and enhancements in the CLI and UI
 - Expanded documentation/explanations
+- Integrated sdn into OpenShift
+  -- No separate openshift-sdn-node and openshift-sdn-master packages or services
+     You should remove openshift-sdn-master and openshift-sdn-node packages or preferably reprovision your environment when installing Beta 4 -- Openvswitch based implementation provided via 'openshift-sdn-ovs' plugin package and configuring `networkPluginName: redhat/openshift-ovs-subnet` on
+     master and nodes.
+Ansible does this for you by default.

 [The specific documentation for beta 4 is here.](beta-4-setup.md)